 Nelson the Seagull – Bread & coffee (315 Carrall St.) Open daily 9-5pm.
 Airy, quaint coffeehouse and bake shop for breakfast, breads, pastries, sandwiches and picnic boards.
 Great breakfast, brunch, and lunch.
 They make their own almond milk from fresh almonds!
 Try their poached eggs with home-made sourdough bread! $10-20.

-Steamworks Brewing Co. – Great beer, great food (375 Water St. next to the old train station in Gastown) – This is one of the nicest pubs in Vancouver.
-It has multiple levels and rooms, cozy armchairs, window tables overlooking the water, pool tables, a large patio, and a beer store.
+Steamworks Brewing Co. – Great beer, good pub food (375 Water St. next to the old train station in Gastown) – This pub has multiple levels and rooms, cozy armchairs, window tables overlooking the water, pool tables, a large patio, and a beer store.
 Check out the cool chalkboard art by Rob Bowen.
 Try their sweet potato fries with balsamic vinegar reduction and the Lions Gate Lager. $10-20.

 Cardero Bottega – Gourmet Deli (1016 Cardero St.) – Best sandwiches in Vancouver!
 Italian imports pasta, olive oil and coffee are also for sale, along with home-made brownies.
 They also do catering!
 Closed on Mondays.
 All the sandwiches are to die for, but my favorite was “Jimmy the Greek.” $8-10.